 I participated in a conference where I was entertained by a speaker who used humor to educate.
-At the end of his presentation he shared with us a story (in a serious tone) about a woman’s courage.
-The tale was a short on Susan Boyle, the British singer; her story touched my heart.
+At the end of his presentation, he shared with us a story (in a serious tone) about a woman’s courage.
+The tale was short on Susan Boyle, the British singer; her story touched my heart.
 I want to expand on what I know she accomplished for all of us.

-At birth Susan was oxygen deprived leading to a life of learning difficulty.
-She didn’t have the looks that could have overcome her deficiency as she sported frizzy hair and an odd-shaped face.
-Abuse ensued with children teasing her mercilessly; the teasing followed her through adulthood.
+At birth, Susan was oxygen-deprived, leading to a life of learning difficulty.
+She didn’t have the looks that could have overcome her deficiency, as she sported frizzy hair and an odd-shaped face.
+Abuse ensued, with children teasing her mercilessly; the teasing followed her through adulthood.
 Her comment to interviewers after performing was, “the jibes left scars that don’t heal.”

-Susan knew if her talent failed her, she would again be humiliated; this time in front of the world.
-This brave soul took courage by the hand and with a heart of determination walked out on stage.
+Susan knew if her talent failed her, she would again be humiliated, this time in front of the world.
+This brave soul took courage by the hand and, with a heart of determination, walked out on stage.
 Yes, saying no, or walking away at this time guaranteed a continuous unglamorous existence, but didn’t allow for a commitment made or a belief felt.

 What is your talent?
 What is in your heart?
 What is keeping you from reaching your desires?
-Susan may have come from a place of the lowest expectations, yet she climbed to heights many will never see.
+Susan may have come from a place of the lowest expectations, yet she climbed heights many will never see.

 Don’t wait to be plucked from obscurity.
 Share what lies within your heart.
 Talents are given to be shared and taken away if left idle.
 Look deeper, feel more intensely, and reach within your soul.
 Express the greatness inside each of you.
 Bless our lives with who you are!
 A bright future is given to those who make their dreams a reality.